big-andy-coates/populace/populace-core/README.md

 **Note**: The instance tracker is stateful and mutable.
 Therefore, multiple calls to `walk` that re-use the same `InstanceTracker` will carry over the list of visited instances from one walk to the next.
 This is generally not desired.
-If not desired, install a fresh `InstanceTracker` for each walk.
+If not desired, ensure you call `clear` on the instance tracker between each walk.

 ```java
 InstanceTracker tracker = new InstanceTracker();